acatangiu/sysgenid-dbus/README.md

 #### Terminology
  - `watcher` - a client using the SysGenID service _watching_ for system generation changes.
- - `tracked watcher` - a client that is tracked by the service and considered `up-to-date` only after confirming back to the service the correct _system generation counter_.
  - `untracked watcher` - default state for all clients.
-Tracking is opt-in and explicit.
-   All untracked watchers are inherently considered `up-to-date`.
+For a client to be tracked it has to explicitly opt-in by confirming back to the service the correct _system generation counter_.
+ - `tracked watcher` - a client that is tracked by the service.
+Such a watcher is considered `up-to-date` only after confirming back to the service the correct _system generation counter_.
+   Once tracked, a client is only _untracked_ when closing its connection to the DBus bus.
  - `outdated watcher` - a _tracked_ client that whose tracking has lived through a system generation change, but has not (yet) confirmed back to the service the correct _system generation counter_.

 **Methods:**
 - `GetSysGenCounter` - returns latest system generation counter.
-- `UpdateWatcher` - sets whether client/watcher should be tracked for ACKs or not, is also used by the watcher to confirm/ack the correct _sys gen counter_ to the service so it can be marked as an `up-to-date tracked watcher`.
+- `AckWatcherCounter` - marks the client/watcher to be tracked for ACKs, is also used by the watcher to confirm/ack the correct _sys gen counter_ to the service after every generation change so the service keeps correct track of it as `outdated` or `up-to-date`.
   Will error if client/watcher confirms/acks the wrong _sys gen counter_.
-- `CountOutdatedWatchers` - returns the number of current _outdated tracked watchers_.
+- `CountOutdatedWatchers` - returns the number of current number of _outdated tracked watchers_.
-  A value of `zero` can be interpreted as the system having adjusted after a generation change.
+  A value of `zero` can be interpreted as the system being fully re-adjusted after a generation change.
 - `TriggerSysGenUpdate` - triggers a generation update (should be a privileged operation).

 **Signals:**